isc-projects/kea/doc/guide/install.rst

 =====================

-In addition to the run-time requirements (listed in :ref:`Required Software at Run-Time <required-software>`), building Kea from source code requires various development include headers and program development tools.
+In addition to the run-time requirements (listed in :ref:`required-software`), building Kea from source code requires various development include headers and program development tools.

    **Note**